liguowang/cpgtools/docs/source/demo/CpG_anno_probe.rst

 -----------------

 This program adds comprehensive annotation information to each 450K/850K array probe ID.
-Basically, it will add 17 columns to the orignal input data file.
-These 17 columns include (from left to rigth):
+It will add 17 columns to the original input data file.
+These 17 columns include (from left to right):

 +-----------------------+-------------------------------------------------------------------------+
 | Header Name           |Description                                                              |